Applying to an acceleration program is easy, but competitive. VentureSpur and similar programs receive hundreds of applications each year.

 During the 3 month program, we’ll have weekly seminars and workshops with experts in specific critical areas for your startup, we’ll have mentoring sessions, industry champion sessions and pitch polishing and practice sessions.
 We will be introducing your startup to people who can help it to develop, flourish and grow.

-At the end of the 3 month program, we have two Pitch Days, one in Oklahoma City and one in Dallas.
+At the end of the 3 month program, we have a Pitch Day in Dallas.
 This is the “Big Show.”
 You will have been practicing your investor and product pitch for at least a month.
 You will have practiced in front of entrepreneurs, mentors, venture capitalists and peers.
 You’ll have your big chance to present your startup to venture capitalists, angel investors and industry champions who can help take your company to the next stage.